-Tomorrow most of us will be spending the day with our loved ones, overeating and acknowledging the anniversary of the genocide and colonization of Native Americans and their land, or Thanksgiving.
-While the origin of this nationally observed occasion is incredibly dark, the sentiment feels nice before we are draped in the cold, depressing months of winter.
+Tomorrow most of us will be spending the day with our loved ones, overeating and acknowledging the genocide and colonization of Native Americans and their land *ahem Thanksgiving* While the origin of this occasion is incredibly dark, the sentiment feels nice before we are draped in the cold, depressing months of winter.

 Thank you, Harry Styles, for your most recent discography.
 The chorus of Lights Up makes me feel things between my legs that would make my beloved grandfather roll over in his grave.